How to Build a Campfire in 5 Easy Steps

 Gathering Materials

-To build a successful campfire, you'll need three types of materials: tinder, kindling, and fuel wood
+To build a successful campfire, you'll need three types of materials: tinder, kindling, and fuel wood.

 Tinder refers to highly combustible materials that catch fire quickly, such as dryer lint, wax paper, or sawdust.
+Kindling consists of small sticks or twigs that will help the fire grow once the tinder is lit.
+Fuel wood, which includes larger logs or split wood, will sustain the fire once it's established. |

 How to Build a Campfire in 5 Steps